rmkubik/til/finite-state-machine.md

 #fsm #state #machine #javascript #game

 ## explanation
 State machines make handling complex combinations of variables more convenient.
-Instead of handling every possible combinations of states and actions you can only handle the particular combinations that make sense in your use case.
+Instead of handling every possible combination of states and actions you can only handle the particular combinations that make sense in your use case.

-> TODO: QUICK EXPLANATION OF FSM and LINK TO SOURCES.
+[This document](http://people.cs.vt.edu/~kafura/ComputationalThinking/Class-Notes/FSM.pdf) explains the concept of a state machine in much more detail (and much more clearly) than this brief article will.

 I'm working on a game development project called [Unstable](http://unstablegame.com).
 This is a legacy project so I'm constantly looking for little improvements I can make without drastically reworking my build system and tooling.
 Implementing a state machine for some more complex objects is one of those such improvements.